Join the team!

 Dr Martin Lindner

 Martin Lindner picMartin Lindner is Lecturer in Ancient History at the University of Göttingen, Germany, and also curator of the Sammlung Stern, a unique film archive of documentary and educational films.
 He specializes in imperial Roman history, cultural history and classical reception in modern popular culture.
 His PhD thesis, published in 2007 (Rom und seine Kaiser im Historienfilm, Frankfurt am Main), was devoted to the representation of Roman emperors in films and TV series.
-He has edited and co-edited volumes on classical reception in documentaries (Drehbuch Geschichte, Münster 2005), on nationalistic classical traditions (Nationalismus und Antikenrezeption, Oldenburg 2009), on sacred prostitution (Tempelprostitution im Altertum, Berlin 2009), and on contemporary reception studies (Antikenrezeption 2013 n.
-Chr., Heidelberg 2013).
-In addition, he is co-editor of the book series Rezeption der Antike (Vandenhoeck & Ruprecht / Brill) and Imagines (Bloomsbury).
-He has written about 30 chapters and essays on classical reception, ranging from films, comics and novels to games, re-enactment and heavy metal music.
-His current projects deal with archaeology in documentary and feature films, and with classical reception in the Discworld novels by Terry Pratchett.
+Martin has authored, edited and co-edited volumes on classical reception in documentaries (Drehbuch Geschichte, 2005), on nationalistic classical traditions (Nationalismus und Antikenrezeption, 2009), on contemporary reception studies (Antikenrezeption 2013 n.
+Chr., 2013), on neo-mythological narratives (Classical Heroes in the 21st Century, 2023), and on reception as a creative process (Playful Classics, 2024).
+In addition, he is co-editor of the book series Rezeption der Antike (Herder / WBG) and Imagines (Bloomsbury).
+Martin has written over 50 book chapters and essays on classical reception, ranging from films, comics and novels to games, re-enactment and heavy metal music.
+His current projects deal with the development of scientific thinking, with memetic transmission, and with classical reception in the Discworld novels by Terry Pratchett.

 Contact: This email address is being protected from spambots.
 You need JavaScript enabled to view it.